moonwitch/moonwitch.github.io/content/posts/2019-10-29-window-of-tolerance.md

 ---
-title: Window of tolerance
+title: "The Window of Tolerance"
+description: "Understanding the emotional 'window of tolerance' and how it helps in managing hyperarousal and emotional spirals."
-date: 2019-10-29
+date: "2019-10-29"
+lastmod: "2026-06-14"
-comments: false
+comments: true
 tags:
+  - "personal"
-  - personal
+  - "mental-health"
 categories:
-  - neurodivergence
+  - "neurodivergence"
 draft: false
 ---